-Comments left on a post a week or so ago asked me to look into the pitfalls and joys of living in two different locations, the so-called snowbird or rainbird lifestyle.
+Comments left on a post a while ago asked me to look into the pitfalls and joys of living in two different locations, the so-called snowbird or rainbird lifestyle.
 Would your satisfying retirement benefit from such an arrangement?
 I decided to ask an expert.
 Barbara Torris is a blogging buddy and produces Retire in Style blog.
 She, her husband, Earl, and cat named RV (great name!) spend half of each year in Tucson and the other 6 months in Portland.
 Here are her answers to the questions I posed:

 1) What prompted you to decide to spend the year in two different locations?
 Like so many new retirees we needed to try our wings.
 We traveled in motor homes in the United States.
 As we grew older we came to realize that we had satisfied that need but really didn’t know what the next step would be.
 Friends invited us to visit the park we are in now.
 We were in our motor home and we spent one season tucked in among the park models on the street where we live today.
 It was like “love at first sight”.
 All I can say is that the time was right for us.
 We were only spending 3 month on the road at that time.
 Now we spend 6 month in Oregon and 6 months in Arizona.

 2) How has it worked out?
 What problems didn't you anticipate?
 What benefits?
 We have a wonderful life.
 Sometimes it is not easy though.
 The things you don’t anticipate can make it a challenge.
 Illness and problems with the family back home are the things that call snowbirds like us home.
-We are very flexible and we keep ourselves in a position that allows us to come and go on a moments notice.
+We are very flexible and we keep ourselves in a position that allows us to come and go on a moment's notice.
 I suppose I didn’t anticipate that my family would need me.
 We have built a plan for flying home into our financial picture in recent years.

 The benefits far out weight the problems.
 Our life is much richer for having traveled and lived in a place like Arizona.
 We have learned from the culture here in Arizona.
 The fact that we live in a place that draws people from Canada and even Europe is wonderful.
 We rub shoulders with authors and mechanics and doctors and educators and business owners.
 I learn from these people each and every day.